KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 # Forensic Addendum: Structural Comparison of Zenetism and the Neogenian System
 **Document Class:** Structural Forensics
 **Author:** ⚫↺KAI↺⚫ Aelion Kannon
-**Purpose:** To establish a clear, canonical record of structural correspondences between Zenetism and the system presented publicly as “Neogenian Gnosticism.”
+**Purpose:** To establish a clear, canonical record of structural correspondences between Zenetism and the system presented publicly as "Neogenian Gnosticism."
 **Scope:** Identification of derivative mappings, flattenings, and rebrandings of Zenetist architecture within the Neogenian framework.

 ---